cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: Also on the stocks is a bill to bring about tax relief for these business.
 |
 | up one’s sleeve
-| Definition: (of a strategy, idea, or resource) kept secret and in reserve for use when needed
+| Definition: (of a strategy, idea, or resource) kept secret and in reserve for use when needed.
 | Usage: He was new to the game but had a few tricks up his sleeve.
 |
 | tried-and-true